m5stack/m5-docs/docs/en/quick_start/atom/atom_quick_start.md

 - Steady red-light means WIFI connection failed, press the middle button to reconnect

-- Breathing  green-light indicates that the UIFLow server is connected normally
+- Breathing  green-light indicates that the UIFlow server is connected normally

 - Steady blue-light means the UIFlow server is not connected properly